GenesysGo/docs-shadow-cloud/operate/README.md

 # Shadow Operators

 So you want to earn rewards by utilizing your technical skillset?
 Becoming a Shadow Operator might just be the way for you to do it.
-BUT you need to be fully aware of what the skill and technical requirements are before you begin...
+We have put together hardware and configuration guides for those less familiar with running RPCs.

+[Register here](https://portal.genesysgo.net/nodes/register) to become a Shadow Operator!

 ## Shadow RPC